wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 >	-  Firewall rules at the **Database** level will need to be re-added.
 Firewall rules at the **Server** level will not be impacted.

 ## Próximas etapas
-Se você tiver algum problema com o Data Warehouse, [crie um tíquete de suporte][] e faça referência à "Migração para o Armazenamento Premium" como possível causa.
+Se você tiver algum problema com o Data Warehouse, [crie um tíquete de suporte][] e faça referência à "Migração para o Armazenamento Premium" como a causa possível.

 <!--Image references-->